tersesystems/echopraxia/README.md

 * Semantic Logging (API based around typed arguments)
 * Fluent Logging (API based around log entry builder)

+Echopraxia is **not intended a replacement for SLF4J**.
+As it is a structured logging API, it is an appropriate solution **when you control the logging implementation** and have decided you're going to do structured logging, e.g. a web application.
+SLF4J is an appropriate solution **when you do not control the logging output**, e.g. in an open-source library that could be used in arbitrary situations.
+Echopraxia is best described as a specialization or augmentation for application code -- as you're building framework support code for your application and build up your domain objects, you can write custom field builders, then log everywhere in your application with a consistent schema.

 For a worked example, see this [Spring Boot Project](https://github.com/tersesystems/echopraxia-spring-boot-example).

 Although Echopraxia is tied on the backend to an implementation, it is designed to hide implementation details from you, just as SLF4J hides the details of the logging implementation.
 For example, `logstash-logback-encoder` provides `Markers` or `StructuredArguments`, but you will not see them in the API.
 Instead, Echopraxia works with independent `Field` and `Value` objects that are converted by a `CoreLogger` provided by an implementation.